 Historical Notes for this Recipe:

-This recipe was posted in 2014 and I’ve made it over and over since then!
-It was updated in 2023 with more information and the suggestion to make the cabbage bowl ingredients into fish tacos or lettuce wrap fish tacos, and was last updated in 2024!
+The recipe for Fish Taco Cabbage Bowls were first posted in 2014 and I’ve made this recipe over and over since then!
+It was updated in 2023 with the suggestion to make the fish taco bowl meal ingredients into fish tacos or lettuce wrap tacos.
+The recipe was last updated with more information in 2026.